Creating Photoshop Actions to Resize and Optimize Blog Images will allow you to save you time and have a more fluent workflow.

 I just have to edit my photos as usually do, then I open them in Photoshop in batches and just click an action play button and each image gets the right size, right compression and goes to the right folder (the one I decide of course)

-I’ve been asked so many times how I resize and organize my images or how do I add watermark or even how do you optimize your images.
-I’ve never been secretive of my process but then somehow I never thought of creating a post for it.
+I’ve been asked so many times how I resize and organize my images or how do I add watermarks or even how do I optimize my images.
+I’ve never been secretive about my process but then somehow I never thought of creating a post for it.

-On the video, you will be able to see how I create my actions and why.
-In my 6 years of blogging I’ve had my actions for at least 5 and believe me, it does save time.
+In the video, you will be able to see how I create my actions and why.
+In my 9 years of blogging I’ve had my actions for at least 6 and believe me, it does save time.